 The Multi-TID BlockAck frame shall be used to acknowledge the MPDUs in a multi-TID A-MPDU.
 The rules for Multi-TID BlockAck are defined in subclause 10.63 (EDMG A-MPDU with multiple TIDs).

+The EDMG STA in role of RD responder that constructs multi-TID A-MPDU in response to the MU PPDU shall aggregated MPDUs in the A-MPDU in the following order:

-The responding EDMG STA should aggregate MPDUs from any one of the TIDs from the same AC or higher AC as indicated in the Preferred AC subfield of the Block Ack schedule frame.
+MPDUs from any one of the TIDs from the same AC or higher AC as indicated in the Preferred AC subfield of the Block Ack schedule frame.

-If the responding EDMG STA has no buffered MPDU for TIDs belonging to the same or higher priority AC indicated in the Preferred AC subfield, then the EDMG STA may include MPDUs for a TID belonging to any other AC in that A-MPDU carried in the MU PPDU.
+MPDUs for a TID belonging to any other AC in that A-MPDU carried in the MU PPDU if the responding EDMG STA has no buffered MPDU for TIDs belonging to the same or higher priority AC indicated in the Preferred AC subfield

-The EDMG STA may aggregate MPDUs from TIDs in other ACs within the remaining time of the Response Duration value indicated in the Block Ack Schedule Information field of the received Block Ack Schedule frame.
+MPDUs from TIDs in other ACs within the remaining time of the Response Duration value indicated in the Block Ack Schedule Information field of the received Block Ack Schedule frame.

 10.63.1 General